 But What Does Being Genetically Modified Mean?

-This is because the mere process of recombinant DNA technology is already prone to mutation that can lead to unpredictable changes in the DNA and their proteins produced.
+This is because the mere process of recombinant DNA technology is already prone to a mutation that can lead to unpredictable changes in the DNA and their proteins produced.
 The following are just some of these harmful effects.

 Disadvantages of Genetically Modified Foods To Humans